BIG-RAT/mobile_to_local/README.md

 Available switches that can be passed:
 <pre>
--allowNewUsername: whether or not to allow the user to change their current shortname.
-Value is either true or false.
+-allowNewUsername: whether or not to allow the user to change their current short name and full name.
+Value is either true or false, default is false.
         -userType: type of account to migrate to.
-Value is either standard or admin.
+Value is either standard or admin, default is to keep existing user type.
           -unbind: whether or not to unbind after migrating.
+Value is either true or false, default is true.
-Value is either true or false.
+          -logout: whether or not to logout after migrating.
+Value is either true or false, default is false.
             -mode: whether or not to prompt the user for input.
 If mode is silent the user will not be prompted for input.
-                   Silent mode cannot be used if the user does not have a secure token.
+                   Silent mode cannot be used if the user does not have a secure token, default is to prompt.
         -message: override default text displayed on initial window.
       -analytics: whether or not to send anonymous usage information to aid in developement.
-Value is either enabled or disabled.
+Value is either enabled or disabled, default is enabled.
         -listType: Defines how attributes will be removed.
 Use either removeList (only available pre v3.0.0) or keepList.
 </pre>

 Starting with version 3.2.0 anonymous hardware and OS information will be sent to [TelemetryDeck](https://telemetrydeck.com/) to aid in developement of the app.

 #### Examples:
-To allow the user to change their login name launch the app with the -allowNewUsername switch:
+To allow the user to change their login name and full name launch the app with the -allowNewUsername switch with a value of true:

 ```sudo /path/to/Mobile\ to\ Local.app/Contents/MacOS/Mobile\ to\ Local -allowNewUsername true```